richardbatstone/mercury_server/README.md

 # mercury_server

-This is a wrapper for Postlight'ss Mercury-parser (https://github.com/postlight/mercury-parser).
+This is a wrapper for Postlight's Mercury-parser (https://github.com/postlight/mercury-parser).
 It exposes the parser in a simple API.
 The intention is to make the parser easily integratable into programming languages other than javascript.

 ## Server